 How International Student Insurance Works in the USA

-I have walked many international students through how health insurance works, and I thought it would be a great blog to share.
-Note that I didn't say, "the most exciting blog you've ever read in your life".
+Please note this is NOT going to be the most exciting blog you've ever read in your life.
 I would use words like "useful" and "applicable" to describe this blog.
 Insurance is, I always say, one of those things that you don't need until you need it, and then you really really need it.

 As I was thinking about how best to explain it, I realized this blog might be helpful to any teenagers out there getting insurance on their own for the first time.
 What I want to do here is break down how insurance works in the USA, and then offer a couple of options that you can purchase that should work to fulfill the insurance requirement no matter which university you attend.

 So here’s the deal - it’s a requirement to have health insurance while studying in the USA.
-Any university rep will tell you how important your safety is while studying abroad.
+Any university counselor will tell you how important your safety is while studying abroad.
 Of course it is.
 You can’t very well be an all star student, involved all over campus, and volunteering in the local community if you are constantly fighting one illness or another.
 In addition to that, accidents happen.
 They just do.
 You need to be able to go to the hospital or emergency room for treatment if needed.
-Another point is that even if your parents have insurance coverage in your home country, often times it does not cover you abroad.
+And even if your parents have insurance coverage in your home country, often times it does not cover you abroad.

 TIP #1 – Check with your current insurance provider, whether individual or through your parents’ plan, to see if you already have international coverage.